 For example, this will most likely not work:

 copy capture-10.gxy test.gxy

 because at the time the copy command is run, the server did not yet have the time to run the given operation and save the file, due to not running synchronously.
 In this case, you either have to wait for a while before copying (using e.g cmdwiz delay 500 or whatnot), or enter some sort of busy-wait loop with IF EXIST which ends whenever capture-10.gxy has actually been created.

 ' is used to clear all 3d objects from memory, so that they may be re-read from file.
 The main reason that would be desired is if a script occasionally dynamically re-creates one or more 3d object files with the same name as was previously used.
 In that case, the old object(s) must be cleared so that the new 3d object with the same name may actually be seen as a new file and not re-used from memory.
 There is currently no way to erase only a single 3d object from memory.

 ': using the server, it is possible to build a frame gradually in the buffer before finally showing it.
 In order to do this, set the 'n' flag to disable output, and also disable any w or W flags that are active.
-When ready to show the image, disable the n flag and set the W flag again.
+When ready to show the image, set the W flag again.
 Building a frame gradually may sometimes be easier, and in some cases more efficient as it can save you from building very long strings for a single cmdgfx call (having very long strings in environment variables is bad for batch performance)